oqyud/winos/README.md

 This uses package managers, to install a set of packages in that order:

 1. Install Chocolatey
-2. Install Winget packages
+2. Install Chocolatey and Winget packages
-3. Install Chocolatey packages list
+3. Install packages lists
 4. Install Symlinks *and other...*

 In the settings, you can change the path variables.